Brainstorming Disciplined Way to Surface Latent Ideas, Both Significant and Insignificant

 - breaking away from established ways of thinking

 - confronting issues where there seems to be no obvious ‘answer’

-- instilling some order into chaotic thinking
+- instilling some order into chaotic thinking—on problems or strategy

-It is generally referred to casually, when in reality it requires good discipline to be effective.
+Brainstorming is generally referred to casually, when in reality it requires good discipline to be effective.
 Brainstorming is a group activity because it is about using collective intelligence.
 Choose a facilitator with the marker pen to be scribe.
 Be sure to set the issue in very clear terms before you start, preferably in the form of a question.

 The ‘equipment’ required: colored markers, a whiteboard or a flip chart.
 You may find that for the editing stage, a pack of stickies will be useful—so that you can write the ideas on them and to make groups.
 You should take a look at the Venture Founders Tool: Affinity Diagram.

 Set a time limit before you start—and the facilitator should be a rigorous time-keeper.
 The rules are simple, but worth sticking to and you might want to give each participant a copy before you start.

 - Each person has a turn; if you have nothing to say, pass (say ‘pass’);

 - Write up every suggestion and make no comment or judgment till the end;